ExplorViz-Archive/explorviz-frontend-extension-heatmap/README.md

 ExplorViz-Frontend-Extension-Heatmap
 ==============================================================================

 This extension adds a new route to the ExplorViz frontend to visualize dynamicities, i.e. the progress, of certain metrics.
-The metrics arre added as a heatmap to the application visualization in the application perspective.
+The metrics are added as a heatmap to the application visualization in the application perspective.
 The related backend extension can be found [here](https://github.com/ExplorViz/explorviz-backend-extension-heatmap).

 Compatibility